KPaulina/ExchangeRateDashboard/README.md

 ## The aim of the project

-The projects aim is to create dashboard that visualise data that was gathered with the help of https://github.com/KPaulina/ExchangeRateETLPipeline
+The projects aim is to create dashboard that visualises data that was gathered with the help of https://github.com/KPaulina/ExchangeRateETLPipeline